pimalaya/io-stream/CONTRIBUTING.md

 # Contributing guide

-Thank you for investing your time in contributing to the streams project!
+Thank you for investing your time in contributing to the I/O Stream project.

 ## Development